gabdepa/Operational-System/9_producer_consumer/README.md

 # Producer/Consumer System with Bounded Buffer

 This project involves utilizing my system, implemented with semaphore functions from the previous project(**`8_semaphore`**), to construct a producer/consumer system with a limited buffer.
+The image below ilustrate this:

 ![Schema](https://wiki.inf.ufpr.br/maziero/lib/exe/fetch.php?cache=&media=so:coord-prodcons.png)